A labour of love: 2 years in the making

 So, at the time this platform wasn’t a platform yet – just a tiny, little space on the internet that attracted only my mom and some Internet bots, I knew back then that I could use that space to express myself, to bring stories alive that are meaningful and important – and in the best case, could serve and uplift others in the process as well.

-This year in review begins as what I hope to become an annual tradition — a distillation of the most important things I have learned about living while reading and writing my way through life.
+Two years and several thousand readers into its existence, this year in review begins as what I hope to become an annual tradition — a distillation of the most important things I have learned about living while reading and writing my way through life.
 Personal learnings that are offered online, in the hope that these reflections might be of succor or salve to another.
-Against this contextual backdrop, here is the central learning drawn from the year 2022:

 Footnotes: